Lambert-Eaton Myasthenic Syndrome (LEMS) Medication

 In most of the literature, the consensus seems to be that monotherapy with a cholinesterase inhibitor is ineffective.
 It is in combination with drugs such as 3,4-diaminopyridine that cholinesterase inhibitors may have some slight benefit.

-Guanidine is thought to act by increasing free intracellular calcium concentrations through inhibition of mitochondrial respiration.
-It inhibits respiration by blocking potassium channels and thus prolonging the nerve terminal action potential.
+Guanidine is thought to act by increasing free intracellular calcium concentrations through inhibition of mitochondrial respiration by blocking potassium channels, and thus prolonging the nerve terminal action potential.
 This increases release of ACh after nerve impulses and may decrease rates of repolarization and depolarization of muscle cell membranes.
 It temporarily improves strength in many patients with LEMS.
 Maximal effect may take 2-3 days.
-This agent is primarily cited in case reports and has not been studied in randomized trials.
+It is indicated in adults to reduce symptoms of muscle weakness and easy fatigability associated with LEMS.

 Immunosuppressants